miriammugure/teach2give-interview_preparation/system-design_interview/README.md

 <li>You can discuss how you will prepare a table for relational database to map long URLs with short URLs.
 <li>The critical point is how to shorten the long URL by providing a unique id to each shortened URL.
 </ul>
 <li>How would you design a Web Crawler?

 The Web crawlers allow to extract the information from different web pages.
-REQUIREMENT CLARIFICATION
+<b>Requirement Clarification</b>

 <ul>
 <li>What is the primary goal of the web crawler?
 <li>Define the types of content to be extracted (e.g., text, images, metadata, specific HTML elements).